Autism Spectrum Disorder

 Wayne RESA school districts offer a continuum of educational placements for students, pre-k through post-secondary, who have autism spectrum disorders (ASD) and require special education services.

-First step on the continuum is the general education classroom with or without special education support.
+On the continuum is the general education classroom with or without special education support.
 Students may receive needed accommodations by the general education teacher.
 General education teachers may receive strategies/ accommodation support from special education staff.

-Second and third stepon the continuum offers more support from special education.
+on the continuum offers more support from special education.
 Special education staff may provide anywhere from 1-3 hours of direct or indirect support to a full day of special education programming with other students with disabilities (not only ASD).

 ASD classroom located in a general education building with special and general education students assigned to the building (designated for students who exhibit moderate to severe characteristics of ASD).

-Fifth step.
 ASD classroom located in a separate facility with only special education students assigned to the building (designated for students who exhibit severe characteristics of ASD).